About Trains to Les Arcs

 Buses also regularly run from Bourg St Maurice to Les Arcs' villages, or you can hop in a taxi for the short drive up the mountain.
 Head over to our bus services page for more information and timetables or read more in our Transfers Guide.

-If you're staying in Peisey, Vallandry, Montchavin or Nancroix, you may prefer to get off the train at Landry, the stop before Bourg St Maurice and pick up a taxi or local transfer from there up to your accommodation.
+If you're staying in Peisey, Vallandry, Montchavin or Nancroix, you may prefer to get off the train at Landry, the stop before Bourg St Maurice, and pick up a taxi, shuttle bus or local transfer from there up to your accommodation.

 If you're looking for how to get to Les Arcs by train from further afield, read our guide on National and International Train Services.
 Trains connect to Bourg St Maurice, the nearest train station to Les Arcs.